Courses and Requirements

-No more than one of them at the 100 level and no more than one of them cross-listed from outside the department.
+No more than one elective may be at the 100 level, and no more than one may be a course that is cross-listed from outside the department.

 Concentrators normally complete 201, 203 and the logic requirement (either 100, 200 or 240) by the end of their sophomore year.
-Concentrators normally complete 308, 310 or 355 by the end of the junior year.
+Students considering graduate school in philosophy should take 308, 310, or 355 by the end of their junior year.

 Senior concentrators complete the Senior Seminar (550) in the fall of the senior year.
-Each student in 550 will complete a senior writing project.
+Each student in 550 will complete a senior project.

-Starting with the class of 2013, candidates for honors must have an average of at least 3.67 in 9 of their philosophy courses, have earned an A on their senior project.
+Candidates for honors must have an average of at least 3.7 in all of their philosophy courses and have earned an A on their senior project.

-First-year students, sophomores and juniors may enroll in 200, 201 or 203 with no prerequisites.
+First-year students, sophomores and juniors may enroll in 200, 201, 203 or 240 with no prerequisites. '

 An introduction to informal methods of evaluating claims and arguments in everyday life.
 Emphasis on the recognition of bad reasoning, nonrational persuasion, and the evaluation of explanations and arguments.
 Includes lecture, discussion and small group interaction.
 (Writing-intensive.)
+(Speaking-Intensive.)
 Open to first-year students only.
+Speaking-intensive.
 Maximum enrollment, 16.
 Doran.

-110F Introduction to Philosophy.
+Introduction to Philosophy.

 An introductory examination of a number of perennial philosophical questions and their treatments by both classical thinkers and more contemporary philosophers.
 Topics to be discussed may include the existence of God, the possibility of knowledge, the problem of induction, identity and material constitution, the nature of mind, the nature of the good, and the relationship between the individual and the state.
 (Writing-intensive.)
-(Oral Presentations.)
 Open to first-year students only.
 Maximum enrollment, 16.
 Marcus, Plakias.

 Contemporary Moral Issues.

 Introduction to moral reasoning.
 Discussion of contemporary moral problems, such as racism, environmental ethics, euthanasia, abortion, terrorism and war.
 Explores issues especially prominent for college students, including gender and sexuality, and political correctness.
 Extensive use of films outside of class.
 (Writing-intensive.)
-(Oral Presentations.)
 (Proseminar.)
 Proseminar.
 Open to first-year students only.
 Maximum enrollment, 16.